nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 Typically, this means implementing member functions that work with strongly typed pointers (i.e., `T*` pointers) by having them call functions that work with untyped pointers (i.e., `void*` pointers).

-## Item 45: Use member function templates to accept “all compatible types.”
+## Item 45: Use member function templates to accept “all compatible types（所有兼容类型）”
-Built-in pointers support implicit conversions:
+One of the things that real pointers do well is support implicit conversions.
+Derived class pointers implicitly convert into base class pointers, pointers to non-`const` objects convert into pointers to `const` objects, etc:

 ```c++
 class Top { ... };